MobileFirst-Platform-Developer-Center/MFPStarterIonic/README.md

  - `mfpdev app register` - to register the application.
  - `ionic cordova run` - to run the application.

-3. Run the application in an Android Rmulator, iOS Simulator, Browser or physical device.
+3. Run the application in an Android Emulator, iOS Simulator, Browser or physical device.
 Press the **Ping MobileFirst Server** button to ping MobileFirst Server.

 ### Supported Levels
 IBM MobileFirst Platform Foundation 8.0